How to measure your finger size

 - Here’s a fun fact: Even the same fingers on different hands are different sizes.
 Make sure to use the exact finger that will wear the ring.
 For a wedding/ engagement ring, you should be sizing your left ring finger, not your right.

 - The size of your fingers tends to change throughout the day.
-For best results, measure at the end of the day.
+For best results, measure at two different times of day.

 Record the measurement where the tape overlaps.
-Do this on a separate piece of paper with a pen or pencil.
-Record the measurement in millimetres or inches you can use my International Ring Sizing Chart to convert to your size.
+Record the measurement in millimetres, you can then use my International Ring Sizing Chart, below, to convert it to your size.

 - If you're using a printed ring sizer, mark the point where it overlaps directly on the ruler itself.

-- If your measurement falls between two sizes, go for the largest size.
+- If your measurement falls between two sizes, go for the smallest size.

 - If you’re using a printed ring sizer, check where you marked the overlap to figure out your size.